WHO WE ARE

 Over the years we've delivered many workshops, forums and trainings.
 These are focused on raising awareness, informing and educating service providers and the public.

 We set clear goals and objectives for ourselves, and measure our progress against them.
-The 2014-2017 CHC Strategic Action Plan has just been completed, with most of the goals and objectives being fully met.
+The 2014-2017 CHC Strategic Action Plan is complete, with most of the goals and objectives being fully met.
 We have now begun to implement the 2018-2020 Plan.

 The Chilliwack Healthier Community Strategic Action Planning project resulted as a ‘next step’ from a number of community consultation and planning initiatives undertaken between 2001 and 2009 aimed at addressing critical community social issues.
 The initiatives included: